Cheng-Lin-Li/InformationVisualization/D3_barchart_interactive/README.md

 ## Published HTML:

-Click [ **Here** ](http://www-scf.usc.edu/~chenglil/a8/a8.html) to view HTML file.
+Click [ **Here** ](https://cheng-lin-li.github.io/assets/InformationVisualization/D3_barchart_interactive/a8.html) to view demo website.
 If the website not available, please follow the deployment procedure to view the result.

 ## HTML, Javascript, and CSS: